Harton/TT-Graphmaker-in-C-/README.md

 <b>     How to</b>

-1: Get the C# project from: https://www.dropbox.com/s/j6imj9euvq1ywbw/Graphmaker.rar

-2: Open Graphmaker.rar and unpack the Graphmaker folder.
+1: Save the "Graphmaker" folder to your computer..

-2: Open C# compiler (Example Visual Studio 2010) and choose "Open Project" and select the
+2: Open C# compiler (Example Visual Studio 2010) and choose "Open Project" and open the "Graphmaker" project.

 3: Run program